fernando-mc/fernandomc.com/content/posts/using-requests-to-get-and-post.md

 >>> soup.title.text
 'Fernando Medina Corey'
 >>> soup.p
-<p>I'm Fernando Medina Corey, a data engineer, published course author for software engineering content and an avid punster.</p>
+<p>I'm Fernando Medina Corey, a data engineer, published course author for software engineering content and an avid punster.</p>                                    ' # <--- Ignore this apostrophe.
+I just put it there to fix syntax highlighting
 >>> soup.p.text
 "I'm Fernando Medina Corey, a data engineer, published course author for software engineering content and an avid punster."
 ```

 Now, these are just a few examples.
 I'd suggest that you [read more](https://www.crummy.com/software/BeautifulSoup/bs4/doc/#installing-beautiful-soup) about all the other useful features you have access to when using Beautiful Soup too.
 But now that you understand how you can download website data and interact with it in Python let's change gears a little and look at how you can use requests to send information _back_ to a website.

-**Using Requests to send POST Requests to an HTTP API**
+## Using Requests to send POST Requests to an HTTP API

 Requests is good for more than just _getting_ site data.
 It provides us with a full suite of [HTTP Methods](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods).
 In this section we'll look specifically, at how we can use a POST request to send information to an HTTP API.